-Increasing the operating voltage of the ILC polarized photo-gun offers the possibility to relax the sub-harmonic bunching requirements on optical pulse length (that is, maybe a laser pulse shorter than 1 ns is feasible and improves injection).
-Another potential benefit of increasing the operating voltage is reducing photocathode ion back bombardment QE degradation, as the ionization cross section decreases with electron beam energy.

-The ILC source requirements utilizing shorter (<1 ns) pulses might be met with a photo-gun design using a custom HV inverted feedthrough featuring a commercial cable/plug capable of 500 kV without breakdown during HV conditioning.
-Reliable operation at 350kV without detectable field emission and ~10-12 Torr vacuum level (see Table 2) is essential no matter the HV interface.
+During Pre-Lab reconsideration to increase the operating voltage of the ILC polarized photo-gun also offers the possibility to relax the sub-harmonic bunching requirements on optical pulse length (that is, maybe a laser pulse than 1 ns is feasible and improves injection), with the added benefit of reducing photocathode ion back bombardment QE degradation, as the ionization cross section decreases with electron beam energy.
+The ILC source requirements utilizing shorter (<1 ns) pulses may be met with a photo-gun design using custom HV inverted feedthrough compatible with commercial cable/plug capable of 500 kV without breakdown during HV conditioning, and reliable operation at 350kV without detectable field emission and ~10-12 Torr vacuum level (see Table 2).

-The HV chamber design must meet multiple criteria: a) sufficient voltage and geometry for the ILC, b) the smallest possible volume and surface area to achieve extreme high vacuum conditions for long photocathode QE lifetime, and c) limiting the maximum gradient < 10 MV/m at the desired operating voltage.
-The gun design work package would incorporate
+The HV chamber design must meet multiple criteria: a) sufficient voltage and geometry for the ILC, b) the smallest possible volume and surface area to achieve extreme high vacuum conditions for long photocathode QE lifetime, and c) keeping the maximum gradient near 10 MV/m at the desired operating voltage.
+The design work includes

-- beam dynamics simulations of short, high peak current bunches to define initial longitudinal and transverse laser pulse shape, - electrostatic design to maximize gradient at the photocathode while limiting gradient on the electrode MV/m at 350kV, - shaping the triple point junction shield to linearize the potential along the HV inverted feedthrough, and a custom HV inverted feedthrough. - designing a biased anode to limit ionized beam from entering cathode-anode gap - cathode-anode gap vacuum and ion-bombardment modeling to limit photocathode damage
+- beam dynamics simulations of short, high peak current bunches to define initial longitudinal and transverse laser pulse shape, - electrostatic design to maximize gradient at the photocathode while limiting gradient on the electrode 4 MV/m at 350kV, - shaping the triple point junction shield to linearize the potential along the HV inverted feedthrough, and a custom HV inverted feedthrough (This feedthrough does not exists.
+MPF Inc in SC has expressed interest in SBIR R&D. Note, there are no US companies that make inverted HV feedthroughs for DC photo-guns (BNL and JLab use small and medium inverted HV feedthroughs, and recently ASU and Cornell are begun using small inverted HV feedthroughs for cryo-cooled electrodes for UED sources). - designing a biased anode to limit ionized beam from entering cathode-anode gap cathode-anode gap vacuum and ion-bombardment modeling to limit photocathode damage